ChenZhu-Xie/QuickLineNavigator/README.md

 # QuickLineNavigator

-A powerful Sublime Text plugin that applies accurate pre-filters to narrow candidate lines before performing fuzzy matching and navigating through lines in your codebase.
+A powerful Sublime Text plugin that applies accurate pre-filters to narrow candidate lines before performing fuzzy matching and navigating through (sub)lines in your codebase.

 ## 📺 Demo